Magnatic70/TextAdventureGameEngine/README.md

 ## Room and Modifier Configuration
 Rooms define locations with descriptions and connections to other rooms.
 The first location you define in the config will be the location the player starts their adventure.
-Modifiers change part of the game during game play, depending on actions of the player.
+Modifiers change any part of the game during game play, depending on the actions of the player.

 ```
 RoomID:<unique room identifier>